Halo 2: Reception

-Halo 2 received critical acclaim upon release.
+Halo 2 received acclaim.
 On review aggregate site Metacritic, the Xbox version has an overall score of 95 out of 100.
-Critics judged it a worthy successor to the acclaimed Combat Evolved.
-GameSpots Greg Kasavin wrote that the game successfully built on its predecessor's foundation, and despite shortcomings, the game's breadth of content made it one of the best action games available.
+Critics judged it a worthy successor to Halo.
+GameSpots Greg Kasavin wrote that it successfully built on its predecessor's foundation, and despite shortcomings, its breadth of content made it one of the best action games available.

-The game's audiovisual presentation was praised.
+The audiovisual presentation was praised.
 Multiplayer especially was noted in being the best on Xbox Live at the time.
 Game Informer, along with numerous other publications, rated it higher than Halo: Combat Evolved, citing enhanced multiplayer and less repetitive gameplay.
 Most critics noted that Halo 2 stuck with the formula that made its predecessor successful, and was alternatively praised and faulted for this decision.
 Edge's review concluded that Halo 2 could be summed up with a line from its script: "It's not a new plan.
 But we know it'll work."

 The campaign mode received some criticism for being too short, and for featuring an abrupt cliffhanger ending.
-GameSpot noted that although the story's switching between the Covenant and human factions made the plot more intricate, it distracted the player from Earth's survival and the main point of the game; while Edge labeled the plot "a confusing mess of fan-fiction sci-fi and bemusing Episode-II-style politics."
+GameSpot found that although the story's switching between the Covenant and human factions made the plot more intricate, it distracted the player from Earth's survival and the game's main purpose; while Edge labeled the plot "a confusing mess of fan-fiction sci-fi and bemusing Episode-II-style politics".

 Halo 2 won multiple awards at the 8th Annual Interactive Achievement Awards, including "Console Game of the Year", "Console First-Person Action Game of the Year", "Outstanding Achievement in Online Gameplay" and "Outstanding Achievement in Sound Design", as well as nominations for "Outstanding Innovation in Console Gaming", and "Game of the Year".
-The game received more than 38 individual awards.
+It received more than 38 individual awards.
 It received runner-up placements in GameSpots 2004 "Best Shooter", "Best Sound Effects" and "Best Original Music" categories across all platforms.
-The game was listed in Electronic Gaming Monthlys "The Greatest 200 Video Games of Their Time" in 2006.
+It was listed in Electronic Gaming Monthlys "The Greatest 200 Video Games of Their Time" in 2006.